pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 Afterwards I cycled to town to buy a chicken for dinner.
 Some of Gudari's friends came over, we ate cake and played Minecraft.

+### Day 9

+We went to the farmers market, and I bought ingerdients for some Dutch food.
+Then we went walking to another place to get wholegrain flower.
+They where friends of Tarsicio, so he talked for a long time.
+I picked up the 25Kg bag and walked home.

+There I played some Minecraft with Hudari and one of his friends.

+I had heard from an American family that they had seen monkeys at the Cloudforest Reserve.
+I decided to go there by bike, but it was 3Km uphill.

+By the time I got there I was so exhausted I didn't feel like paying $20 to walk 2 hours.
+It also looked like a storm was comming.
+So I visited the hummingbird garden and returned home.

+Hummingbirds are pretty cool.

+### Day 10

+Today breakfast cosisted of a cross between chessnut an pumpkin.
+I tried a few, and then baked an egg.

+What I wanted to do today: Walk in the nature for hours.
+What I did: Nothing much, my feet hurt.

+I wrote an ad for selling the house.
+They plan to live in the first floor of the hostel, and the build a new sandbag house, as I understand it.

+Some friends of Tarsicio came over to watch The Mill and the Cross.
+A movie about Pieter Bruegel while he observes daily life and describes and paints it.

+I messed with the Wii to make it play a copied DVD, it did not work, so we watched on a laptop.

+For diner, I baked pancakes with cheese.
+How weird, pancakes for dinner, and with cheese?
+For the first time in history I baked more than needed.

+### Day 11

+Bread!!!
+Or at least wheat-flower-based things.

+I gave my feet another day to recover, so not much action.

+We put the [ad for the house](http://www.encuentra24.com/costa-rica-en/real-estate-for-sale-houses-homes/casa-alquimia/4003692) online.
+There where some new guests in the hostel from Germany.
+I talked with them a bit.
+Then I distracted the kids from making homework for a while.

+In the evening the guests talked Spanish with Tarsicio for a long time.
+I barely understood a quarter of it, but still learned some things about this place Tarsicio never bothered telling in English.
+This really shows the power of speaking someones native language.
+I should really learn more Spanish.

 ### Future

 To be continued...